 Four of its component units reported moneys due to the University totaling \$7,612,390.
 The UCF Athletics Association, Inc. received several loans from the University between 2004 and 2007.
 In 2009, those loans were consolidated into one loan.
 In July 2015, the Board of Trustees approved an amendment to the previous payment schedule.
-A payment of \$500,000 was made during the 2018-19 fiscal year with future years' payments ranging from \$750,000 to \$1,200,000.
-The loan matures in fiscal year 2025 and bears interest at a variable rate equal to the preceding fiscal year's average SPIA rate of return (1.66 percent at June 30, 2019).
+A payment of \$500,000 was made during the 2018-19 fiscal year with future years' payments ranging from \$750,000 to approximately \$1,400,000, contingent upon interest rates.
+The loan matures in fiscal year 2024-25 and bears interest at a variable rate equal to the preceding fiscal year's average SPIA rate of return (1.6582 percent for the fiscal year 2018-19 interest calculations).
 In the event of a default, after 30 days the entire principal sum and accrued interest becomes due at the option of the University and the interest rate shall increase to the highest rate allowable under Florida law.
-As of June 30, 2019, the amount outstanding, including interest, totaled \$5,813,484.
+As of June 30, 2019, the principal amount outstanding totaled \$5,813,484.